JoseSantos5455/RideEasy/README.md

 # RideEasy Web Application

-RideEasy is a web application designed to facilitate ridesharing and connecting drivers with potential riders.
+RideEasy is a web application designed to facilitate ridesharing and connecting drivers with potential riders .
 The application allows users to sign up, find rides, and offer rides to others, creating a convenient platform for transportation.

 ## Table of Contents